-- 2 skinless chicken breasts
+- 2 skinless boneless chicken breasts (or chicken cutlets)

-- all purpose flour, for dredging
+- 4 tbsp all purpose flour for dredging

 - 4 tbsp butter

-- 2 tbsp extravirgin olive oil
+- 2 tbsp extra-virgin olive oil

 - 3 tbsp fresh lemon juice

-- 60ml dry white wine or chicken stock
+- 60 ml dry white wine or chicken stock

-- 1 tbsp capers ( well washed)
+- 1 tbsp capers well washed

-- 1 shallot, finely minced
+- 1 shallot finely minced

-- a handful of fresh parsley or thyme, chopped
+- a handful of fresh parsley or thyme chopped

-- Add the chicken slices to the skillet and cook for about 3 to 4 min per side until golden.
+- Add the chicken slices to the skillet and cook for about 3 to 4 minute per side until golden.
 Remove the chicken from the skillet and set aside in a warm place.